Sholem Aleichem: Beliefs and activism

 Sholem Aleichem was an impassioned advocate of Yiddish as a national Jewish language, which he felt should be accorded the same status and respect as other modern European languages.
 He did not stop with what came to be called "Yiddishism", but devoted himself to the cause of Zionism as well.
 Many of his writings present the Zionist case.
-In 1888, he became a member of Hovevei Zion.
+In 1888, he became a member of Lovers of Zion.
 In 1907, he served as an American delegate to the Eighth Zionist Congress held in The Hague.

 Sholem Aleichem had a fear of the number 13.
 His manuscripts never had a page 13; he numbered the thirteenth pages of his manuscripts as 12a.
-Though it has been written that even his headstone carries the date of his death as "May 12a, 1916", his headstone reads the dates of his birth and death in Hebrew, the 26th of Adar and the 10th of Iyar, respectively.
+Though it has been written that even his gravestone carries the date of his death as "May 12a, 1916", his headstone reads the dates of his birth and death in Hebrew, Adar 26 and Iyar 10, respectively.